cmdlabs/terraform-aws-config/examples/README.md

 ## Multi-account example

+The two examples in this directory assume two AWS accounts and set up a Config Aggregator in one account and a Source Account that points to its S3 Bucket in the other.

 ### Aggregator account

-The example in [./aggregator_account](./aggregator_account) directory assumes two AWS accounts and sets up a Config Aggregator in one and invites the second account to join as a Config Source account.
+The example in [./aggregator_account](./aggregator_account) directory assumes two AWS accounts and sets up the Config Aggregator.

-So as to avoid committing secrets to the revision history, environment variables need to be used to pass the Account ID and email to this example:
+So as to avoid committing secrets to the revision history, environment variables need to be used to pass the Account ID to this example:

 ```text
 ▶ cd ./aggregator_account